There has been some publicity recently regarding the positive effects of selenium when it comes to prevention and treatment of Alzheimer’s disease.

-Selenium is known to be essential for our health as it activates the anti-oxidant enzyme glutathione peroxidase, which is present in our body cells.
-This enzyme actually prevents the generation of free radicals which cause the destruction of cell membranes and may encourage cancer growth.
+Selenium is known to be extremely beneficial for our health because of its ability to activate the antioxidant enzyme known as glutathione peroxidase, which is present in the cells of our body.
+This enzyme has been found to prevent the generation of free radicals which cause the destruction of cell membrane and sometimes cause cancer growth.

-Another concern is the link between low selenium levels and Alzheimer’s disease.
+Another concern which has been brought to our attention this week is the link between low selenium levels and Alzheimer’s disease.
 It seems selenium is important for safeguarding brain health and supporting cognitive function.
-Many believe Alzheimer’s disease is associated with progressive oxidative damage to nerve cells by free radicals.
-Putting it simply, when brain cells are injured by oxidation the nerve cells which act like wires in the brain also become damaged by oxidation which in time leads to memory loss and cognitive deterioration.
+As I mentioned in my article last week, many believe Alzheimer’s disease is associated with progressive oxidative damage to nerve cells by free radicals.
+When our brain cells are injured by oxidation, the nerve cells which act like wires in our brain also become damaged by oxidation and this in time can lead to memory loss and cognitive deterioration.

-It appears selenium may also lessen heart disease by shielding against oxidative damage to blood cholesterol.
-Supplementing with selenium may increase the good cholesterol, HDL levels and decrease the bad cholesterol, LDL levels.
-It is thought selenium may also inhibit platelet aggregation, reducing the buildup of atherosclerotic plaques in the arteries.
+It appears selenium may also lessen our risk of heart disease by shielding against oxidative damage to blood cholesterol.
+Supplementing with selenium may increase the good cholesterol (HDL levels) and decrease the bad cholesterol (LDL levels).
+It is believed selenium may also inhibit platelet aggregation, reducing the build-up of atherosclerotic plaques in the arteries.

 Selenium is also involved in the synthesis and metabolism of thyroid hormones.
-The thyroid gland contains a high concentration of selenium and a deficiency of selenium can worsen iodine deficient hypothyroidism.
+Our thyroid gland contains a high concentration of selenium, and a deficiency of selenium can exacerbate iodine deficient hypothyroidism.

-Plants will normally take up selenium from the soil however depending on where the plants are grown, selenium content can be low in some soils.
-This then leads to a low dietary intake of selenium in humans.
+Plants will normally take up selenium from the soil.
+It has been found however, depending on where the plants are grown, selenium content can be low in some soils.
+This obviously then leads to a low dietary intake of selenium in humans.

-There are also some factors which increase the need for selenium such as pollution, smoking, excessive alcohol intake, ageing, immune deficiency, pregnancy and breastfeeding.
+There are also some other factors which increase the need for selenium such as pollution, smoking, excessive alcohol intake, aging and immune deficiency.